Alec-Nelson/GobblerExchange/README.md

 - Scalability (only looks good on desktop/laptop screens for now)
 - Checking that a @vt.edu email is actually valid
 - Checking & limiting the lengths of input text fields
-- Adding pagination for groups with many posts, events, etc.
+- Adding pagination for groups with many posts, events, etc
 - Calendar month-style view
 - Adding password protection (password hashing)
 - Logging/monitoring system
 - Ability for users to add other users to the groups they've made
 - Ability for user to be automatically logged in after they register an account
 - Searching is not super robust (can't search partial name)
+- Ability to change account password